Gambling-parlor robbery under investigation

 The robber took an undetermined amount of cash and cigarettes.

-He was last seen driving a small blue vehicle, believed to be a Toyota Camry that was possibly stolen, with license plate V265067.
+He was last seen driving a small blue vehicle, described as a 2007 Toyota Corolla.
+Police believe the suspect may be stolen or otherwise obtained different registration plates for the car, with license plate V265067.

+Witness statements and video footage showed the vehicle had a temporary spare tire mounted as the front passenger wheel.

+Lt.
+David Shaffer said on Wednesday that the vehicle may still be in the Champaign-Urbana area.

 If you have any information on this holdup, call Champaign police at 217-351-4545 or, if wishing to remain anonymous, Champaign County Crime Stoppers at 217-373-8477.